ThatsVie/atlas-web_back_end/ES6_basic/README.md

 Output:

-Shows the dynamically generated budget object with properties such as 'income-2021', 'gdp-2021', and 'capita-2021', where '2021' would be replaced by the current year, verifying that the properties are created correctly based on the execution year.
+Shows the dynamically generated budget object with properties such as 'income-2021', 'gdp-2021', and 'capita-2021', where '2021' would be replaced by the current year.

+This output indicates that the function successfully creates keys that reflect the year at the time of execution, incorporating the values provided to it.
+This technique is useful in situations where the structure of an object needs to adapt to changing conditions or contexts.

 ### Task 9

-Demonstrates the utilization of ES6 method properties to streamline method definition within an object.
+The `getFullBudgetObject` function demonstrates a practical use of ES6 enhancements to object literals by adding methods directly within the object definition:
 ```
 npm run dev 9-main.js
 ```
-This command runs the getFullBudgetObject function, illustrating the effective use of ES6 method properties to define methods that convert income figures into dollars and euros.
+This command runs the `getFullBudgetObject` function, showing the effective use of ES6 method properties to define methods that convert income figures into dollars and euros.

 ![image](https://github.com/ThatsVie/atlas-web_back_end/assets/143755961/c40da33e-41c6-4f37-aea9-917ad5cb71ab)

-Outputs the formatted income values, e.g., "$20" and "20 euros", verifying that the methods are correctly attached to the object and functional.
+Outputs the formatted income values, e.g., "$20" and "20 euros".

+This shows how the methods `getIncomeInDollars` and `getIncomeInEuros`, are effectively formatting the income values into respective currencies.

 ### Task 10

-Demonstrates the refactoring of an array manipulation function to use ES6 `for...of` loop and `const`.
+The function `appendToEachArrayValue` is used to prepend a string to each element in an array, demonstrating the practical use of `for...of` loops for straightforward array manipulations:
 ```
 npm run dev 10-main.js
 ```